Generalized Bayesian Likelihood-Free Inference: Changing data coordinates

 \paragraph{Generalized Bayesian posterior} For a single observation, let $ \pis^{\Dobs} $ denote the SR posterior conditioned on values of $ \Dobs $, while $ \pis^{Z} $ denote instead the posterior conditioned on values of $ Z=f(\Dobs) $ for some one-to-one function $ f $; in general, $ \pis^{\Dobs}(\theta|\dobs)\neq \pis^{Z}(\theta|f(\dobs)) $.
 By denoting as $ w_Z $ (respectively $ w_\Dobs $) and $ P_\theta^Z $ (respectively $ P_\theta^\Dobs $) the weight and model distributions appearing in $ \pis^{Z} $ (resp. $ \pis^{\Dobs} $), the equality would in fact require $ w_Z S(P_\theta^Z, f(\dobs)) = w_\Dobs S(P_\theta^\Dobs, \dobs) + C \ \forall\ \theta, \dobs $ for some choice of $ w_Z, w_\Dobs $ and for all transformations $ f $, where $ C $ is a constant in $ \theta $.
 Notice that this is satisfied for the standard Bayesian posterior (i.e., with the log-score) with $ w_Z = w_\Dobs =1$.
 Instead, for other scoring rules the above condition cannot be satisfied in general for any choice of $ w_Z, w_\Dobs $.
 For instance, consider the kernel SR:

-for general kernels and functions $ f $, the above is different from $ S(P_\theta^\Dobs, \dobs) = \E[k(\Dobs, \tilde{\Dobs})] - \E [k(\Dobs, f(x))] $ up to a constant.
+for general kernels and functions $ f $, the above is different from $ S(P_\theta^\Dobs, \dobs) = \E[k(\Dobs, \tilde{\Dobs})] - \E [k(\Dobs, f(x))] $ up to a constant, unless the kernel is redefined as well.
 Therefore, the posterior shape depends on the chosen data coordinates.
 Considering the expression for the kernel SR, it is clear that is a consequence of the fact that the likelihood principle is not satisfied (as the kernel SR does not only depend on the likelihood value at the observation).
-Similar argument holds for the Energy Score posterior as well.
+Similar argument holds for the energy score posterior as well.

 We also remark that this is also the case for BSL \citep{price2018bayesian}, as in that case the model is assumed to be multivariate normal, and changing the data coordinates impacts their normality (in fact it is common practice in BSL to look for transformations of data which yield distribution as close as possible to a normal one).